Milkdown/milkdown/gh-pages/pages/plugins/serializer.md

 -   _match_: match the target prosemirror node that need to be handled by this runner.

+-   _runner_:

+    -   Node runner:
--   _runner_: the function that transform the prosemirror node into remark AST, it has 2 parameters:
+        the function that transform the prosemirror node into remark AST, it has 2 parameters:

         -   _state_: tools used to generate the remark AST.
         -   _node_: the prosemirror node that need to be handled.

+    -   Mark runner:
+        the function that transform the prosemirror mark into remark AST, it has 3 parameters:

+        -   _state_: tools used to generate the remark AST.
+        -   _mark_: the prosemirror mark that need to be handled.
+        -   _node_: current mark's prosemirror node.

+        > If runner for mark return `true` instead of `undefined` or `void`,
+        > the mark's node will not be handled by serializer.

 ## Serializer State